naszam/online-marketplace/design_pattern_decisions.md

 ## Circuit Breaker

-Implemented inheriting **Pausable.sol** included inside the OpenZeppelin Library.
+Implemented inheriting **Pausable.sol** from the OpenZeppelin Library.

 The provided modifier, **whenNotPaused()** has been used in all the functions in order to disable all the functions by calling the **pause()** function when needed.